|Rare Book & Manuscript Library|

 Restrictions on Access

 This collection has no restrictions.
 The following boxes are located off-site: [55-665, 672-686].
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
 Boxes 1-54 from Series VIII: Works of art remain on-site as do the glass plate negative boxes 666-671.

 Terms Governing Use and Reproduction